 August 26-30, 1914 - Battle of Tannenberg, Prussia.

-November 3, 1914 - Russia declares war on Ottoman Empire (now Turkey).
+November 3, 1914 - Russia declares war on the Ottoman Empire.

-November 5, 1914 - Great Britain and France declare war on Ottoman Empire.
+November 5, 1914 - Great Britain and France declare war on the Ottoman Empire.

 April 22-May 25, 1915 - Second Battle of Ypres, marking the first wide-scale use of poison gas by Germany.